upsornjp/webapps-for-experiment/quote/README.md

-# HL-voting
+# quote
-Allow users to submit assertions and vote other users' assertions
+Java-based web app that allows users to search for quotes using keywords